-I met Sheila Storrer a few weeks ago, and knew immediately that she was special.
-While I may not have any children of my own, I’ve always felt a deep sense of appreciation and respect for the mothers and fathers out there who have a seemingly endless sense of patience, composure, and compassion as they help their children make their way to adulthood.
+When I met Sheila I immediately knew she was special.
+While I may not have children of my own, I’ve always felt a deep sense of appreciation and respect for parents who have a seemingly endless sense of patience, composure, and compassion as they help their children make their way to adulthood.

-Q: How did you come to focus on teens within your coaching practice?
+Q: How did you decide to focus on teens within your happy parenting coaching practice?

 Sheila: I coach a lot of women who are parenting teens.
 I find that our work often focuses on how they want to create more connection with their kids.
 This is a tricky time of parenting and the skills and communication techniques needed are so different than in any other stage of parenting.
 During these conversations, it became clear to me that parents of teens are in great need of support and education.
 They often feel alone because they are reluctant to tell other parents what is going on at home.
 And, I get it because I’m the parent of two teens myself–I’m swimming in the same waters.